nebiros/poc-go-micro/README.md

 – https://itnext.io/micro-in-action-getting-started-a79916ae3cac

-## Server
+## server
 The `server` module contains a microservice implementation using go-micro, it uses our implementation of a message broker connected with Azure.

-## Client
+## client-pingpong
-The `client` module contains a client implementation using go-micro, a ping/pong client.
+The `client-pingpong` module contains a client implementation using go-micro, a ping/pong client.
 It connects to `server` microservice via gRPC.

-## Stream
+## client-stream
-The `stream` module contains a client implementation using go-micro, a stream client.
+The `client-stream` module contains a client implementation using go-micro, a stream client.
 It connects to `server` microservice via gRPC.

-## Pub
+## client-azqueue-pub
-The `pub` module contains a client implementation using go-micro, a publisher client.
+The `client-azqueue-pub` module contains a client implementation using go-micro, a publisher client.
 It connects to Azure through our `azqueue broker` sharing a queue between `server` module and it.

-## Broker/AZQueue
+## broker/azqueue
 The `azqueue` module contains the `pub/sub` implementation through Azure queues, ready to be hooked into the runtime of any go-micro server or client.